 The reviews make consumers aware of the product they would otherwise not know about.
 In this case, every review has a positive impact.
 The attention increased product recognition and boosted sales.

-What is the best way to address negative reviews?
+So, what’s the real deal with negative reviews?
 Let’s find out.

 Why Are Negative Reviews Good?

-Let’s make things clear – having only negative results is not good for business.
+Let’s make things clear – having only negative results is not good for your company.
 You’ll probably rapidly end up out of business.

 However, there are good reviews that reduce sales.
 A review “Best camera!” reduces sales by 0.2% What the heck, you might ask?